Drawing Task

 Design Recommendations

-- Reference Images: For copy tasks, place the reference image beside or above the canvas so participants can see both simultaneously.
+- Reference Images: For copy tasks, upload a reference image; it is displayed above the canvas so participants can see both simultaneously.

 - Instructions: Provide clear instructions about what to draw and whether the drawing should be as accurate as possible or free-form.